NGC 5474 X-1: a neutron star ULX in an old stellar cluster?: Introduction

 \section{Introduction}

-Ultraluminous X-ray sources are defined as extragalactic, point-like objects with X-ray luminosity exceeding $\sim2\times10^{39}$~erg/s, under the assumption of isotropic emission.
-These sources are considered off-nuclear to exclude accreting supermassive black holes and not associated with background quasars, therefore their luminosities are higher than Eddington limit for a typical stellar mass black hole \citep{Kaaret2017review}.
-Modern catalogues of ULX candidates include about 500--600 sources \citep{Liu2011ULXcat,Walton2011ULXcat,Earnshaw2019ULXcat,Kovlakas2020ULXcat} and this number is still growing.

-Since the discovery, several theories were proposed to explain the nature of ULXs.
-Firstly, it was suggested that such objects could be the accreting intermediate-mass black holes with masses $10^2$--$10^5$\,M$_\odot$ \citep{Colbert1999ULXIMBH}.
-Later supercritically accreting stellar mass black holes \citep{FabrikaMescheryakov2001,King2001ULX,Poutanen2007} or magnetized neutron stars \citep{Mushtukov2015ULXP,Kawashima2016ULXpulsmodel,KingLasota2016,Chashkina2019} were proposed to explain such high X-ray luminosities of the ULXs.
-Alternatively, young rotation-powered pulsars may theoretically reach sufficiently high luminosities \citep{Perna2004CrabULX,MedvedevPoutanen2013}.
+Ultraluminous X-ray sources are defined as extragalactic, off-nuclear, point-like objects with X-ray luminosity exceeding $\sim2\times10^{39}$~erg/s, the Eddington luminosity for a typical black hole in the Milky Way \citep{Fabrika2021review,King2023review}.
+Modern catalogues of ULX candidates include about a thousand sources \citep{Kovlakas2020ULXcat,Walton2022ULXcat, Tranin2023} and this number is still growing.
+Since the discovery, several scenarios were proposed to explain the nature of ULXs.
+Firstly, it was suggested that such objects could be accreting intermediate-mass black holes with masses $10^2$--$10^5$\,M$_\odot$ \citep{Colbert1999ULXIMBH}.
+The alternative scenario proposed supercritical accretion onto stellar mass black holes \citep{FabrikaMescheryakov2001,King2001ULX,Poutanen2007} or magnetized neutron stars \citep{Mushtukov2015ULXP,Kawashima2016ULXpulsmodel,KingLasota2016,Chashkina2019} to explain such high X-ray luminosities of the ULXs.
+Also, it was shown that young rotation-powered pulsars may theoretically reach sufficiently high luminosities \citep{Perna2004CrabULX,MedvedevPoutanen2013}.

-Now it became obvious that the ULX class is not homogeneous but contains different kind of objects.
-Evidence of that is the new growing class of neutron star ULXs (NS-ULXs).
-Most of them were discovered by the detection of coherent pulsations of their X-ray flux (ultraluminous X-ray pulsars, hereafter ULXP, \citealt{Bachetti2014Nat,Furst2016pulsP13,Israel2017SciNGC5907,Israel2017pulsP13,Carpano2018NGC300,Sathyaprakash2019pulsNGC1313X2,RodriguezCastillo2020pulsM51ulx7,Townsend2017SMCX3,Chandra2020,Vasilopoulos2020}).
-One NS-ULX, M51~ULX8, was identified from the detection of a likely cyclotron scattering feature \citep{Brightman2018M51ULX8NS,Middleton2019M51ULX8}.